logo

 What is the difference between counseling and counseling psychology?

-While they share similarities, such as both being mental health practices, both having an array of specialties, and both helping clients confront obstacles in order to promote well-being, counseling and counseling psychology also have important differences.
+While they are both mental health practices, have an array of specialties, and involve helping clients confront obstacles in order to promote well-being, counseling and counseling psychology have important differences.
 In counseling, the terminal degree – that is, the highest degree one is generally required to earn – is the master’s.
 In counseling psychology, as in most realms of psychology, the terminal degree is a doctorate.
 Another important difference is the scope of practice.
 Once licensed, counseling psychologists have the same scope of practice as other psychologists; in most states, this grants them the ability to treat and diagnose a wider variety of mental illnesses than their counselor counterparts.
 Some states may also allow psychologists prescription privileges, which is not seen in counseling without additional qualifications.